move-coop/parsons/docs/salesforce.rst

 .. note::
   Authentication
-    ``Salesforce`` requires your Salesforce username and password, as well as a security token which can be acquired or reset in *Settings > My Personal Information > Reset My Security Token*.
+    ``Salesforce`` requires your Salesforce username and password, as well as a security token which can be acquired or reset by logging in to your Salesforce account and navigating to *Settings > My Personal Information > Reset My Security Token*.

 ***********
 Quick Start